drascom/ollama_metrics_dashboard/README.md

 # Clean Ollama Proxy Installer (Linux)

 Clean Ollama Proxy is a single-file installation experience that builds and deploys an Ollama reverse proxy/analytics service on Debian or Ubuntu.
-It wraps `ollama serve`, adds Prometheus metrics and a lightweight dashboard, and runs everything as a managed `systemd` service at `/root/ollama-metrics`.
+It wraps `ollama serve`, adds Prometheus metrics and a lightweight dashboard, and runs everything as a managed `systemd` service inside the folder where you cloned this repo (e.g., `/root/ollama-metrics` if you cloned there).

 > Thanks to [bmeyer99](https://github.com/bmeyer99/Ollama_Proxy_Wrapper) for the Windows installer concept that inspired this Linux-focused version.